 What changes will Brexit have on UK Visas and immigration?
 Why would an American expat consider UK citizenship now?
 I had no idea in the beginning of June when I scheduled a meeting with my immigration specialist that the political situation would be what it is now.
+Many others may be speaking with immigration lawyers in Kentucky to discuss similar things.
 My plan was to acquire answers for some of my basic questions and interview her for the blog due to so many readers being American expats in London.

 In 2012, I discovered Qiyin Chuah and QC Immigration on Twitter.
 That’s probably the last place you would search for someone to advise you on something as important as a UK visa.
 In any case, I stumbled across her and then investigated her website.
 Mr. Sunny (the man who is now my husband) and I were pursuing a fiance visa for me to leave the US and move to London.
 It took two and a half months to receive.
 This wasn’t to the fault of Qiyin’s involvement.
 We had the misfortune of sending our documents the day Hurricane Sandy hit New York (and the UK immigration office in Manhattan), so the process was a nightmare.
 We didn’t want to have to wait that long.
 But on saying that, it will probably be just as long a wait for those people who are currently in the position of applying for a green card to the United States.
 I’ve heard that they only release a certain amount of visas each year, so unfortunately for some people, they will have a very long wait until they are able to start their new life.
 Apparently they can also have a look at something called a Visa Bulletin which will allow them to estimate how long it may take for their green card to arrive.
 At least it will give them more time to get everything in order first.
 I for one hope I never have to wait this long for a visa again as it was just unbelievable.